sajjad-ali-01/Care-Cub/README.md

    - Grant necessary permissions for features like cry detection

 2. **Main Features**
-   - **Cry Detection**: Record your baby's cry to get instant analysis
+   - **Cry Detection**: Record your baby's cry to get instant analysis why your baby is crying
-   - **Tracking**: Log feedings, diaper changes, and sleep patterns
+   - **Tracking**: Log feedings, vaccination, and sleep patterns
    - **Community**: Join discussions or ask questions in the parenting forum
-   - **Appointments**: Schedule doctor visits and set reminders
+   - **Appointments**: Book doctor's apointment
-   - **Nutrition**: Get personalized meal plans based on your child's age and needs
+   - **Nutrition**: Get nutritions and vitamins guaidance for your child's age and needs

 3. **Advanced Features**
    - Enable notifications for important reminders